Revamp boring spaghetti by baking it in a deep dish filled with delicious cheeses, savory meats, and a flavorful red sauce. An easy weeknight dinner!

 - 1 lb ground beef

-- 23 oz Ragu sauce flavor of your choice (meatless)
+- 23 ounce spaghetti sauce, flavor of your choice

-- 1/2 cup parmesan cheese shredded, plus more for topping
+- 1/2 cup shredded parmesan cheese, plus more for topping

-- 1/2 cup cheddar cheese shredded, mild or sharp
+- 1/2 cup shredded cheddar cheese, mild or sharp

-- In a large spaghetti pot, cook spaghetti to package instructions.
-Drain thoroughly.
+- In a 6 quart stockpot, cook spaghetti to package instructions and drain thoroughly.
 If desired, rinse spaghetti with cold water to stop cooking and make noodles easier to work with.
 Set noodles aside.

 - While spaghetti cooks, heat olive oil over medium heat in a large skillet.
-Add ground beef and onion to skillet and cook & crumble beef until bronwed, about 5-8 minutes.
+Add ground beef and onion to skillet and cook & crumble beef until browned, about 5-8 minutes.
 Add garlic to skillet and cook for an additional 2-3 minutes.
-Drain any excess fat then return meat mixture to skillet.
+Drain any excess grease then return meat mixture to skillet.

-- Add Ragu sauce to skillet and allow to simmer with meat 5 minutes, then turn heat to low.
+- Add your chosen spaghetti sauce to skillet and allow to simmer with meat 5 minutes, then turn heat to low.

 - In a large bowl, whisk together eggs, ricotta cheese, parmesan cheese, and melted butter.
 Set aside.

-- Spray a large baking dish with cooking spray.
-Add 1/3 of the meat mixture to the bottom of dish, then top it with 1/3 of the cheese mix.
+- Add 1/3 of the meat mixture to the bottom of prepared baking dish, then top it with 1/3 of the cheese mix.
 Add 1/2 of the spaghetti and spread evenly.
 Repeat with another layer of meat sauce, cheese, then spaghetti.
-Finish with the remaining cheese sauce and and meat sauce.
+Finish with the remaining cheese sauce and meat sauce.
 Sprinkle cheddar, Monterrey jack, and mozzarella cheeses on top.

 - Bake in the oven for 20-25 minutes or until cheese sauce has melted and dish is heated through.
 If you rinsed noodles with cool water, bake at least 25 minutes.

-- Sprinkle top with parsley, crushed red pepper flakes, and extra parmesan cheese, if desired.
-Serve immediately.
+- Serve spaghetti casserole immediately with parsley, red pepper flakes, and extra parmesan cheese sprinkled on top.